 How Coaching Helps

 A business coach is a tremendous asset to every entrepreneur.
-(I can say that without feeling boastful, because I had one throughout my entrepreneurial journey.)
+(I had one throughout my entrepreneurial journey.)
 Your experience will, of course, be unique to you, but here are a few things a coach can offer:

 - Clarity on your biggest, wildest dreams – which you need if you’re ever going to get there.